tttomorrow/euler-portal/app/en/blog/wangzhigang/howToUseStratoVirt.md

 ---
 title: 'How to Install and Start StratoVirt'
 category: blog
 date: 2020-12-02
 tags:
   - StratoVirt
   - Virt
 archives: 2020-12
+author:
+  - Xinle Guo
-author: Xinle Guo, Zhigang Wang
+  - Zhigang Wang
 summary: This article describes how to quickly install StratoVirt and run VMs using StratoVirt and guides how to connect StratoVirt to iSulad and run secure containers.
 ---

 ## Background